ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: get_ext_cal_last_date_and_time()

     Returns the date and time of the last successful external calibration.
-The time returned is 24-hour (military) local time; for example, if the device was calibrated at 2:30 PM, this function returns 14 for the **hour** parameter and 30 for the **minute** parameter.
+The time returned is 24-hour (military) local time; for example, if the device was calibrated at 2:30 PM, this method returns 14 for the **hour** parameter and 30 for the **minute** parameter.